girlscript/winter-of-contributing/Python/Operators/Logical and Comparison Operator/README.md

 Consider the expression 3 + 5 = 8.
 Here, 3 and 5 are called operands and + is called operator.

+## Why Operators are used

+Operators are the basic concept of any programming language, used to build a foundation in programming for freshers.
+An operator in a programming language is a symbol that tells the compiler or interpreter to perform specific mathematical, relational or logical operation and produce final result.

 # Types of Operators
 - Arithmetic Operators
 - Comparison (Relational) Operators